 Accounting for all personnel during a continuity event is of utmost importance.
 Each school and/or department is responsible for accounting for all staff members in their chain of communication.
 Accountability information is reported to Human Resources as soon as possible to ensure that all division staff members are accounted for.
 An event that requires the activation of the COOP may personally affect division staff.
-Therefore, the Business Office and Human Resources department has the responsibility to create provisions and procedures to assist all staff, especially those who are directly impacted, with special human resource concerns following a catastrophic disaster.
+Therefore, the Business Office and the Human Resources department are responsible for creating provisions and procedures to assist all staff, especially those who are directly impacted, with special human resource concerns following a catastrophic disaster.